The Challenge of No Longer Having Tennis & What It’s Like to Navigate Jobs in Finance

 Can you talk a little bit more about your transition and what that was like?

-In terms of your transition to investment banking, what was it like transitioning to that type of work?
+In terms of your transition, what was it like transitioning to finance?

-After two years, you moved back to Chicago to work in Private Equity.
-Can you explain a little bit about what PE is and why you made this move?
+Deepak, after two years, you moved back to Chicago to work in Private Equity.
+Can you talk about PE and what that change was like?

 What is a project or company that you’ve worked on that you found particularly interesting?